xunzhang/parasol/README.md

 parasol Overview
 ================

-Parameter Server is a central service for lots of Machine Learning algorithms(sgd, mf, svd, BFGS...) which not only offer a k-v store service but also some computational logic(asynchronization, cache...).
+Parameter Server is a central service for many Machine Learning algorithms(sgd, mf, svd, BFGS...) which not only offer a k-v store service but also some computational logic.
 You can get more details in Google's fresh paper "Large Scale Distributed Deep Networks".

-Parasol is a simple Python version implementation of Parameter Server, parasol is not fault-tolerant(to be done) thus far.
+Parasol is a simple Python version implementation and it is not fault-tolerant(to be done) thus far.

-With parasol you can build your ML algorithm in yet another model: pull when using parameters, push when updating parameters.
+With parasol you can build your ML algorithm in yet another model: 'pull when using parameters, push when updating parameters'.
 It is really simple model which helps you to distribute parameters into a distributed service.
 Since 'more data is usally helpful', you can take them and get a higher level in solving large scale parameters.
-Parasol makes scalability of learning algorithms following the pace of big data, for example a huge parameters space in deep learning.
-On the other hand, Parasol makes communication asynchronous which means workers can do much more calculation.
+Parasol makes scalability of learning algorithms following the pace of big data.
+Parasol also makes communication asynchronously which means workers can do much more calculation.

 Have Fun!

 Prerequisite
 ------------
 You must install ZemoMQ, mpi4py in advance.

-ZeroMQ is a high-performance asynchronous messaging library aimed at use in scalable distributed or concurrent applications. mpi4py is a Python package(@PyPI) for the Message Passing Interface (MPI) standard.
+[ZeroMQ]: http://zeromq.org is a high-performance asynchronous messaging library aimed at use in scalable distributed or concurrent applications.

+[mpi4py]: http://mpi4py.scipy.org is a Python package(at PyPI) for the Message Passing Interface (MPI) standard.

 Installation
 ------------